alsabbag/wumpus-prolog/README.md

 ```

 ### take_steps

-Taking a step involves taking a look before the leap, and several fact updates after making a move.
+Taking a step involves taking a look before the leap, and several facts are asserted after making a move.

 First, this rule collects an overall set of facts into a variable (*make_percept_sentence(Perception)*).
 These facts (or "sentence") are a triplet of stench, bleeze and glitter based on the current agent location (*AL*).